deepomicslab/crux/docs/concepts.md

 Therefore `x` and `y` for this component are all `40`, and the `Text` element renders `40`.

 It is recommended that **`@let` and `@expr` should always stay at the top of the block** to avoid ambiguity.
-You should also write all commands at first, then all props, and all declarations of child components at the end, without mixing them up.
+You should also write all commands first, then all props, and all declarations of child components at the end, without mixing them up.

 ## Commands: Controls